Dhruv-A/my_website/_posts/posts/2022-01-05-personal-projects-and-hackathons.md

 postage: true
 ---

-*<span style="font-size: 0.8em">Note: This article is an aesthetic modification of an article I wrote in the UNSW Computer Science and Engineering Society First Year Guide for 2022.
+*<span style="font-size: 0.8em">This article is an aesthetic modification of an article I wrote in the UNSW Computer Science and Engineering Society First Year Guide for 2022.
 That article can be found [here](https://media.csesoc.org.au/fyg-2022-personal-projects-hackathons/).
 The images and styling in that article were not implemented by me, however, the content and styling in this article is my own work.
 All images are from [Unsplash](https://unsplash.com/).</span>*

 ## Personal Projects